Astera-Finance/astera/tests/echidna/README.md

 224. ✅ `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
 225. 🚚
 226. 🚚
-227. ❌ Rehypothecation: if the external rehypothecation vault is liquid, users should always be able to withdraw if all other withdrawal conditions are met.
+227. 🚚
-228. ✅ (M-01) Rehypothecation: farming percentage must be respected (+/- the drift) after a rebalance occured.
+228. ✅ Rehypothecation: farming percentage must be respected (+/- the drift) after a rebalance occured.
 229. ✅ Rehypothecation: The profit handler address must see its balance increase after reaching the claiming threshold.
-230. ❌ (L-0X) `withdraw()` must not result in a health factor of less than 1.
+230. ✅ `withdraw()` must not result in a health factor of less than 1.
 231. ✅ Rehypothecation: farming percentage must be respected (+/- the drift) after any operation.

 ### ATokens/ATokenNonRebasing